-Amateur Aurora Chasing – North America Webcam and Weather Stations
+Amateur Aurora Chasing for the Intermountain West – North America Webcam and Weather Stations

 I. Plan Long-Range: Find CME Arrival Times

-II.
-Plan for Tonight: Forecast Position of the Bright Portion of the Main Aurora Oval
+(A) Check Short-Term Forecast Models Indicating Position of the Bright Portion of the Main Aurora Oval.

 Source: National Resources Canada, Government of Canada.

-(A) Vertical North-to-South Racetracks: High and Low Latitude Webcam and Local Weather Stations
+(C) Vertical North-to-South Racetracks - High and Low Latitude Webcams and Local Weather Stations

 (1) UTC 22:21 Longitude E24.8°